cdl-geneseo/geneseo-dictionary/S/Stoage.md

 # Stoage

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Stoage

 Created by  Graham Drake, last modified on Jan 14, 2015

 Stoage: \stg\: (noun) a cigarette. &quot;Hey man, can I bum a stoage off you?&quot;  A similar definition appears at http://www.urbandictionary.com/define.php?term=stoage; the entry is probably not specific to Geneseo.